 How to Remove Malware from Windows 8

-Removing malware from Windows 8 is really easy, because the steps are somewhat similar to those taken for Windows 7.
+Removing malware from Windows 8 is easy because the steps are somewhat similar to those taken for Windows 7.

 Step 1: Disconnect Network